Are you suffering from any of the following?

 For many people with insulin resistance, the condition often goes unnoticed in routine blood-work because insulin drives the glucose levels down to a normal or near normal levels.
 This masks the problem, which can readily be identified with the simultaneous analysis of blood insulin and glucose levels.
 Unfortunately, doctors don’t usually order both tests, relying primarily on blood glucose and A1c.
-If a problem is suspected it is prudent to request both tests.
+Obviously is the A1C is high or if glucose is high … there’s your answer!
+If a problem is still suspected it is prudent to request both tests above.
 As with most chronic illnesses, risk factors can be modified even if you do fall into a susceptible population.
 A comprehensive management plan that incorporates diet and lifestyle modifications along with supplemental support can be effective in turning the tide.
 It is always important to remember that it took time to create the condition and it will take time to reverse it as well.

 Legal: The information provided is not intended as a means of diagnosis or treating illness or as a replacement for any medicine or advice from a competent physician.
 Individuals having serious health problems should consult a competent licensed physician specializing in their condition.
 These statements have not been evaluated by the FDA.
 We assume no responsibility for anyone choosing to self-administer any suggestions in this publication; they do so on their own determinism.
 The information in this publication is for educational purposes only.

 Copyright 2021.
 All Rights Reserved.
 Optimum Solutions LLC dba THAT’S HEALTH